Benjaspet/ponjo-docs/docs/elixir/ElixirMusic.md

   - Configure your playlist to start with a custom volume, a custom loop setting, and more.
 - Lyrics
   - Elixir can fetch lyrics for any song you want.
 This feature is powered by [Genius](https://genius.com/).
-- Quality Support
-  - We're always here to help, with quick & reliable support.
-Find a bug or want to make a suggestion for a new feature?
-Don't hesitate to contact us by joining our [Discord server.](https://ponjo.club/discord)

 ### Fun Facts About Elixir